-The R/Medicine Call for Proposals is now open.
+The R/Medicine Call for proposals is now closed.

 If you have not yet used the CFP system, you will be required to register and create an account before submitting.